The Devil's Farmhouse: Architecture

 The building has a simple and modest vernacular architecture, with slit windows, that function as ventilators, and waterspouts.
 It has no inscriptions or symbols to shed further information about its use apart from Roman numerals that were inscribed when it was converted to a farmhouse.
 These are found on the walls and woods, and record the sale of different types of vegetables by farmers.
 The features of the building are examples of Maltese traditional architecture that include roofs built with limestone slabs and animal feeding mangers.
 Despite the conversion to a farmhouse, the building clearly does not look like it was originally meant to be one, as it is not a traditional Maltese farmhouse.
 This and the position of the mangers prove that the building was built for horses.
 These characteristics may suggest that the building may have been a cow farm.
 The high roof of one of the buildings still prove that it is unlikely it was originally a cow farm, but it may be speculative to say that at one point it had been so.

 It features two separate unconnected buildings, which may have been built during different periods.
 At the site, within the front of the farmhouse, stand two traditional giren which were built for bird hunting.
 The building was used as a hunting lodge and as a horse-riding school (Cavalerizza) by the knights to keep their horses inside.
 Other later additions inside the building are the wooden beams that were introduced to support the limestone slabs.
 The farmhouse is in a dilapidated state and is in need of restoration.
-Some of the roofs already collapsed whilst other are expected to collapse.
+Some of the roofs already collapsed while other are expected to collapse.